-- 4.1.38 Breeding Curlew populations within the North Pennine Moors SPA meet selection criteria for this species but numbers in the South Pennine Moors are insufficient to cross the selection threshold of 1% of the international (biogeographic) population.
+4.1.38 Breeding Curlew populations within the North Pennine Moors SPA meet selection criteria for this species but numbers in the South Pennine Moors are insufficient to cross the selection threshold of 1% of the international (biogeographic) population.
 In Europe, Curlew have an essentially northern temperate distribution, occurring in greatest numbers in Scandinavia, the Low Countries (especially The Netherlands) and in Britain and Ireland (Hagemeijer & Blair, 1997).
 Their distribution becomes thinner and more localised in the south of Europe (France, southern Germany and Hungary).
 The Curlew is a widespread breeding species throughout much of Britain, but is absent from most parts of south-east England, and is sporadic in southwest England, north-west Scotland and parts of Ireland.
 It is most common in the North Pennines, the Southern Uplands of Scotland, parts of the east Highlands, Caithness, Orkney and Shetland.
 Despite its recent expansion into lowland agricultural habitats, the species is still more abundant in uplands and northern regions where there are extensive areas of moorland and rough grazing.
 Variation in breeding densities show that nesting Curlews prefer low intensity agricultural habitats (Gibbons et al., 1993).
 In the UK, there has been no further expansion of the breeding range in the last 20 years and the distribution has not altered since 1968-72 (Sharrock, 1976).
 Population declines have been recorded in Northern Ireland and the North Staffordshire Moors (Grant, 1998) but not in recent extensive re-surveys of farmland habitats in Scotland and northern England (O'Brien, unpubl. data).
 Declines are likely to be associated with recent agricultural improvements, such as land drainage and re-seeding of moorlands, though increases in nest and chick predation rates are also implicated in causing declines (Grant et al., 1999).
-The North Pennine Moors SPA is reported to support 3,930 pairs of nesting Curlew or 3.3% of the international (biogeographic) population and 11.9% of the national population25.
-The 2005 South Pennine Moors breeding bird survey recorded 946 registrations for Curlew. - 4.1.39 Common Sandpiper, Snipe, Lapwing and Redshank are all ground nesting waders, each selecting slightly different habitat types in which to construct their nest ranging from wet marshy grassland to blanket bog and mire.
+The North Pennine Moors SPA is reported to support 3,930 pairs of nesting Curlew or 3.3% of the international (biogeographic) population and 11.9% of the national population24.
+The 2014 South Pennine Moors breeding bird survey recorded 456 Curlew territories, 186 of which were within 5km of settlements, 64 on Rombalds Moor and the remainder towards the south-west fringes of the district.

+- 4.1.39 Common Sandpiper, Snipe, Lapwing and Redshank are all ground nesting waders, each selecting slightly different habitat types in which to construct their nest ranging from wet marshy grassland to blanket bog and mire.
 The young of these birds are nidifugous, that is they leave the nest shortly after hatching to feed themselves under the protection of their parents.
 They remain unable to fly for several weeks after hatching and need to be able to walk from the nest site to nearby feeding habitat.
 This may contrast with the nest habitat type and include pond, lake and river banks, marshy grassland and rush pasture.
 This supporting habitat may not be within the designated SPA boundary.
-Conservation of this group of birds is therefore dependent upon the maintenance of both nesting habitat and the correct supporting habitat for feeding.

-4.1.40 The breeding strategy of wading birds contrasts with passerine or song birds whose young remain in the nest for several weeks after hatching and are fed by their parents (i.e. are nidicolous).
+Conservation of this group of birds is therefore dependent upon the maintenance of both nesting habitat and the correct supporting habitat for feeding. - 4.1.40 The breeding strategy of wading birds contrasts with passerine or song birds whose young remain in the nest for several weeks after hatching and are fed by their parents (i.e. are nidicolous).